-An acceptance is created when the Group agrees to pay, at a stipulated future date, a draft drawn on it for a specified amount.
-The Group's acceptances primarily arise from documentary credits stipulating payment for the goods to be made a certain number of days after receipt of required documents.
-The Group negotiates most acceptances to be settled at a later date following the reimbursement from the customers.
+An acceptance is created when the Bank agrees to pay, at a stipulated future date, a draft drawn on it for a specified amount.
+The Bank's acceptances primarily arise from documentary credits stipulating payment to be made a certain number of days after receipt of required documents.
+The Bank negotiates most acceptances to be settled at a later date following the reimbursement from the customers.
+Acceptances are accounted for as liabilities evidenced by paper.